tillbiskup/evedata/docs/architecture.rst

     :align: center
     :width: 750px

     Class hierarchy of the evefile.metadata module.
-Each class in the evefile.data module has a corresponding metadata class in this module.
+Each concrete class in the evefile.data module has a corresponding metadata class in this module.

 A note on the ``DeviceMetadata`` interface: The eveH5 datasets corresponding to the EveTimestampMetadata and EveScanModuleMetadata classes are special in sense of having no PV and transport type nor an id.
 Several options have been considered to address this problem: